solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 As I was chatting on Workplace with our SVP of Engineering about his new post on Kotlin, our conversation shifted from his trials as a young engineer to how terrifyingly awesome the recent integrated development environment (IDE) experience has become.
 With thirty plus years under his belt, he had seen many IDE environments from visual to textual and back again.

 It goes without saying that the IDE has been and still is the extension of the developer’s hands.
 The IDE and its tooling are what make developers productive.
 From the individual to the collective, IDEs have the power to cradle and support larger team efforts.
 One of the many great examples is what transpired over at Uber.
-The IDE played a key role to that success.
+The IDE played a key role in that success.

 While there are many environments to choose from, my focus will revolve around JetBrains’ IntelliJ.
 I chose IntelliJ because there is an interesting improvement trend unfolding that I’d like to explore in its user interface.
 We will discuss three recent additions added to IntelliJ 2016.2, 2016.3 and 2018.1.
 There could be more to come in the 2018 version series.